 It is brilliant how much more openly we now talk about mental health and the challenges we all face each day compared to a few years ago.
-We are finding that our clients want wellbeing to be front and centre of their development programmes for leaders, managers, graduates and apprentices.
-It is only a few years ago when it was a token gesture made rather than a fundamental agenda point for organisations to consider.
+We are finding that our clients want wellbeing to be front and center of their development programs for leaders, managers, graduates and apprentices.
+It is only a few years ago when it was a token gesture made rather than a fundamental agenda point for organizations to consider.

 Recently I’ve been reflecting on how hard I find it ’to take care of myself’ and often drift into thinking this wasn’t hard for me before I became a parent, but that simply isn’t true.
 I have less time for myself now than I did earlier in my life but I always struggled to put myself first.

 If there is one thing that 2020 gave me, it was an opportunity to reset and connect with these 7 things that help me to look after myself that I had gradually abandoned in more recent years:

 - Routine – probably my biggest winner from 2020!
 I’ve been a consultant for over ten years and LOVE the variety my work gives me although the variety is also the downside in that no week is the same.
 Since March 2020 I’ve established routines that have helped me to take care of myself and importantly stuck to them.

 - Physical Exercise – I have a number of injuries which have got in the way of what I usually enjoy doing for exercise.
 Currently I walk the dog at 6.30am in the pitch black (rain hail or shine) but I LOVE the podcasts that accompany me on my route and I know that my day of home working will much easier if I have this ‘under my belt’.